Salesforce Agentforce Contact Center Brings Unified Data and AI Agents to Customer Service - Cloud Wars

 The Oracle comparison

 This is the angle that clarifies what each company is actually betting on.
-Oracle launched 22 Fusion Agentic Applications on March 24, 2026 — two weeks after Salesforce's announcement — and the approach is architecturally distinct, according to CIO.
+Oracle launched 22 Fusion Agentic Applications on March 24, 2026 — two weeks after Salesforce's announcement — and the approach is architecturally distinct.
 Oracle is coming from transactional business apps (ERP, HR, finance) and arguing that the workflow itself is the orchestration point.
 It has introduced Action Units, a consumption-based pricing model, moving away from traditional per-seat SaaS — a structural shift in how enterprise buyers think about agentic AI at scale.

 The two companies are solving the same problem — where does agent execution live? — from opposite sides of the stack.
 Oracle has transactional depth across the business.
 Salesforce has customer context that Oracle cannot match.
 Both are betting that owning the data model determines what agents can do.
 The Oracle Fusion applications know what happened in your procurement workflow; Salesforce's agents know what happened in your customer's last five interactions with your brand.
 Which one matters more depends entirely on the use case, and enterprises will likely end up buying both.